Usage

 Helper Text

-To render helper text, add a <div> element with the FieldGroup__helperText class.
+To render helper text, use the HelperText component:

 <legend class="accessibility-hidden">Label</legend>